 Data protection plan included

-Other than the generous 5-year warranty, like many other Seagate drives, the IronWolf 510 SSD comes with a 2-year Rescue Data Recovery Services plan.
+Besides the generous 5-year warranty, like many other Seagate drives, the IronWolf 510 SSD comes with a 2-year Rescue Data Recovery Services.

-Clearly, this only applies to situations where you use the IronWolf 510 SSD as a storage space.
-When used for caching, generally, data loss is not a major concern.
+This service only applies to situations where you use the IronWolf 510 SSD as a storage space.
+When used for caching, generally, data loss is not a significant concern.

 IronWolf 510 SSD: Excellent performance